Blachmoore History, Family Crest & Coats of Arms

 Early History of the Blachmoore family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blachmoore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blachmoore research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blachmoore History in all our PDF Extended History products and printed products wherever possible.

 Blachmoore Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Blachmoore has been spelled many different ways, including Blakemore, Blackmore, Blackamore, Blackmere and others.

 Early Notables of the Blachmoore family (pre 1700)